 Under a program enacted in 1970 (Alaska Statutes 14.11.100), the State will reimburse Alaskan municipalities for up to 60, 70, 80, 90, or 100 percent of the debt service on prequalified municipal G.O. debt issued for school construction.
 Access to this program was restricted during the 1990's due to state budgetary pressure.
-Beginning in the early 2000's and carrying through 2014 the program is generally available for any qualified municipal project.
-As of June 30, 2014, \$1,273.3 million in eligible debt was outstanding.
-Approximately \$859.6 million of the current municipal G.O. school debt outstanding may be fully paid by the State through the program.
+Beginning in the early 2000's and carrying through 2014 the program was generally available for any qualified municipal project.
+In 2015, the legislature passed a moratorium on State school debt reimbursement, and the Alaska Department of Education and Early Development will not issue agreements to reimburse debt from school bonds that voters approved after January 1, 2015, but before July 1, 2020.
+As of June 30, 2015, \$1,299.4 million in eligible debt was outstanding.
+Approximately \$895.4 million of the current municipal G.O. school debt outstanding may be fully paid by the State through the program.